 We don’t claim this figure has to do only with #leverages as the client’s team successfully introduced some new content as well.
 On the other hand, #leverages were the focal point of store remodeling.

 - Do you know how your products perform in each mode?
 Leaving your shelf efforts mainly to auto-piloting might mean troubles not only for the retailer but also for you.
 Especially, when you know that interested customers on average choose between 180 products in 27 seconds (see our shopping path research).

 - When you use additional locations for promoting your products, do you consider at what positions the most impact will come from?

 - Leverage your wide portfolio of products: why wouldn’t you provide a retailer with valuable insights on shopping missions shown through the lens of your products?
 Win – Win?

 Free PDF #leverages with info and case description is available on the link.
 For now, only in Slovenian.
-If you’re interested in the English version just send us an e-mail or fill the contact form and we will provide an English copy!
+If you’re interested in the English version just send us an e-mail or fill the contact form and we might arrange a Zoom introduction to the contents!